slowakp/arm-ros-gaz-data/README.md

 ---

-## Design Notes
+## Notes

-- One sensor per repository for clarity and reproducibility
-- Gazebo Classic chosen for stability and mature ROS 2 support
+- The two projects are **intentionally separated** to avoid mixing Ignition and Gazebo Classic workflows.
-- Motion is optional and used mainly to excite sensors
+- Each repository is self-contained and can be used independently.
-- Models are intentionally simple (no wheel dynamics)

----

 ## License